kaszasat/TopDownAirplaneShooter/README.md

 The game was inspired by classic top-down shooter games.
 Top Down Airplane Shooter draws inspiration from the classic top-down shooter games and aims to provide a fun and engaging gaming experience.
 The project acknowledges the contributions and resources from the open-source community, which have played a significant role in its development.

 Thank you, Haaax, for your valuable contribution to the development of the Top Down Airplane Shooter project!
 Your dedication and expertise have made this project a reality.
-Your work on implementing the smoothing of the movement of enemy planes, and the DPI scaling greatly enhanced the gameplay experience.
+Your work on implementing the smoothing of the movement of enemy planes, and the development of different monitor size compatibility greatly enhanced the gameplay experience.
 Your commitment to creating a fun and engaging game is truly appreciated.

 ## Project Status
 Top Down Airplane Shooter is a completed project and is no longer actively maintained.
 However, the code and game are available for reference and educational purposes.
 Enjoy playing the game!